mjgs/mjgs.github.io/_posts/2022/2022-02-22-changes-to-the-blog-and-newsletter.md

 Ok that’s it, nothing Earth shattering but I’m feeling good about the changes.
 I hope you like the sound of them.

 Update - Wow I just noticed how many 2s there are in today's date.
-Hello world :)
+Hello world! 🤷‍♂️

 TODO - add links when world allows